Arthur Anderson (architect): Sydney Harbour

 All of these buildings have now been demolished with the redevelopment of this area of Sydney Harbour.

 Department stores

-Anderson's designs for retail buildings included the Bon Marche store on Broadway for Marcus Clark & Co. and the Mark Foy's store and numerous warehouses.
+Anderson's designs for retail buildings included the Bon Marche store on Broadway for Marcus Clark & Company and the Mark Foy's store and numerous warehouses.
 For the Foy family he also designed residences in Waverley, Pymble and Narellan.

 Offices and warehouses

 Of the many offices and warehouses designed in Sydney by Anderson, three major examples survive: